gdaow/marshpy/README.md

 ### Tag Handlers

 Tag handlers are custom deserialization behaviors that are triggered when encountering specific YAML tags.
-Pofy comes with some predefined tag handlers that are automatically registered when calling load, so the following tags are usable out of the box :
+MarshPy comes with some predefined tag handlers that are automatically registered when calling load, so the following tags are usable out of the box :